harinkris11/GraphRecommenderSystems/README.md

 # Graph Recommender Systems
 The focus of the project is to implement and compare the traditional Matrix Factorization (numerical linear algebra) approach and IGMC (SOTA) approach across various metrics.
+**Matrix Factorization**
+The code for the matrix factorization is available under the folder MF.
+It is a jupyter notebook with instructions/comments to run added towards every step.

+**IGMC**
 The code for the IGMC model is available under the folder IGMC.
 The commands used to run the train and test the model is given below